LiveDBApp/node-als-parser/README.md

 This library:

 - reads ALS files and extracts the version number from them.
-- provides access to more info about als files and Ableton Live projects in general
+- provides access to more info about als files and Ableton Live projects in general.
 - the utility function findAlsFiles is provided to search for ALS files in a directory recursively.

 This library does _not_: